badgumby/arch-linux-install/README.md

 ## What does this script do?
 In order:
 1. Prompts for system type (EFI or BIOS)
+   > Note: BIOS setup is still a work-in-progress.
+DO NOT USE this option.

 2. Formats and partitions your hard drive

    + EFI Formatting